Shadowsong27/auto-ontology-learner/README.md

 TODO: indexing of HTML tree

-grouping of short keywords to form linked short text
+grouping of short keywords to form linked short text (achieve by using `find_siblings` if have time)

 Data should be stored in 3 different tables.